TasniaSanta/Resturant_project/README.md

 # Resturant_project
 Hello, This repository contains Restaurant Management System Project.
-GUI-based project in Python using module Tkinter
+GUI-based project in Python using the module Tkinter

 # General
 Welcome to the Restaurant Management System project repository.
 This system provides a convenient interface for customers to view the menu, select items, customize orders, calculate the total payment including tax, and generate receipts.
 Additionally, it includes a calculator feature for verifying calculations.
 There are the files related to the project